Nonvolatile memory express has emerged as the open logical device interface specification that future generations...

 of storage systems will be built upon, promising significant performance acceleration at economics that cannot be equaled by earlier generation SAS/SATA systems.
 In fact, when compared with NVMe SSDs, SAS and SATA have become legacy design interfaces.
 And IT experts are taking notice.

-A growing number of enterprises are beginning to recognize that, if they truly want to benefit from SSD performance, they need to move toward NVMe technology with a direct attachment to the Peripheral Component Interconnect Express (PCIe) bus.
+A growing number of enterprises are beginning to recognize that, if they truly want to benefit from SSD performance, NVMe compatibility is key.
+They need to move toward NVMe technology with a direct attachment to the Peripheral Component Interconnect Express (PCIe) bus.

 "This ... gets you as close as possible to the CPU," explained Ian McClarty, president of PhoenixNAP Global IT Services.
 The approach, he added, dramatically reduces latency and increases speeds through multiple PCIe lanes, thereby relieving the bottlenecks faced by SAS/SATA interface users.

 The transition to NVMe SSD technology will likely take place gradually over the next several years.
 Luckily for current SAS/SATA users, they don't have to face the immediate prospect of ripping and replacing their existing storage technology or attempting a forklift upgrade.
 "Instead, [new adopters] should look to implement future-proof architectures that will allow them to scale with new innovations in flash technology," said Jeff Baxter, chief evangelist of ONTAP at storage and data management software provider NetApp.
 "Some existing NVMe-ready solutions will allow customers to nondisruptively add new NVMe storage arrays directly into existing scale-out architectures and expand or move workloads as appropriate from current HDD or SAS/SATA-attached SSD arrays to NVMe SSD-based arrays over time," he added.